Skip to main content

 Hormone Optimization for Men

-For men experiencing the of andropause, such as difficulty with focus and memory, Testosterone Replacement Therapy (TRT) is a primary intervention.
+For men experiencing the cognitive effects of andropause, such as difficulty with focus and memory, Testosterone Replacement Therapy (TRT) is a primary intervention.
 The protocol is designed to restore testosterone to optimal physiological levels, which has been shown in some studies to improve cognitive function, particularly in men who had cognitive impairment at baseline.

 • Testosterone Cypionate ∞ Administered via weekly intramuscular injections, this bioidentical hormone forms the base of the therapy, replenishing the body’s primary androgen.